microsoft/MicrosoftTeamsHealthcareBotApplication/docs/marketplace/marketplace.md

 ![Azure Portal](./marketplace3.png)

 Notice that after the creation of this resource, you will not be able to find it under any of the Resource Groups.
-To see all your SaaS Applications, make sure you have addes a "Software as a Service (SaaS)" blade to the navigation panel as shown below.
+To see all your SaaS Applications, make sure you have added a "Software as a Service (SaaS)" blade to the navigation panel as shown below.

 ![Azure Portal](./marketplace4.png)

 ## 2. Configuring your Healthcare Bot SaaS application

 Locate the newly created resource and click it.
-Click the "Confgure Account" button as shown.
-This will take you to the Healthcare Bot's Owner portal where you can continue creating the actual Healthcare Bot resources.
+Click the "Configure Account" button as shown.
+This will take you to the Healthcare Bot Owner portal where you can continue creating the actual Healthcare Bot resources.

 ![Azure Portal](./marketplace5.png)